These guidelines were updated on July 26, 2017. Please read them carefully before submitting; there’s a lot covered

 - in a standard web/print font, such as Times New Roman or Arial in 10-12 pt. font.
 (No courier, or comic sans, please.)

 - free of your name or other identifying/contact information in the manuscript, header, and filename; you do not need to attach a cover page with your manuscript as that information is request in the submission form itself

-- (Clarification: From time to time we get questions when a submitter’s name is important to the story.
+- (Clarification: The submitter’s name is often important to the story.
 We completely understand!
 This is bound to happen since, after all, we publish creative nonfiction where you, the writer, are likely central to the story.
 Please use your judgement regarding your name appearing within the story, but PLEASE DO NOT include your name or contact information in the file name, header/footer or title page.)

 - Do not send us multiple submissions.